chrispaulca/waterfall/README.md

 ## Random forest interpretation

-Additionally, waterfall charts can provide the output metrics of a [decision tree interpreter](https://github.com/andosa/treeinterpreter).
+Additionally, the output metrics of a [decision tree interpreter](https://github.com/andosa/treeinterpreter) can be provided to a waterfall chart.
 This allows for a visualization of incremental contributions of the tree's nodes to the final prediction - a nice way to see what your random forest is doing.
 For example, after constructing a random forest on sklearn's breast cancer dataset, we obtain the breakdown of feature contributions to the final prediction for one row of the data.
 We can use a waterfall chart to intuitively relay this information to an audience.
 For example, the patient's diagnosis of whether they have breast cancer or not can be visually represented as:

 <br><img src=images/RF2.png width=700>